How to Start an LLC in North Carolina

-How long does it take to get an LLC approved?
+How long does it take to get a North Carolina LLC approved?
 Processing time is 2 weeks, but you can expedite this for an additional fee.

 Step 4 : Create A North Carolina LLC Operating Agreement

 Creating a North Carolina LLC operating agreement is the only way for you and your members to fully define your roles and lock down your LLC’s management and ownership structure.
-Having this document in place will also give you all something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will also give you all something to return to if a dispute or lawsuit arises.